immcantation/immcantation/docs/docker/10x_tutorial.rst

  ls
  # should show filtered_contig_annotations.csv and filtered_contig.fasta, possibly others

 If the first command doesn't return the expected output, you probably aren't inside the right (or any) Docker container.
 If the second doesn't return the expected output, you may not be running the Docker image from the correct directory.
+Exit the image by typing ``exit`` then try again by navigating to the proper directory and rerunning the command above to enter the Docker image again.

 Assign V, D, and J genes and define clonal groups
 -------------------------------------------------------------------------------------------